Amazon Prime review: is it worth the money?

 Exclusive access to flash sales such as Prime Day

-In the middle of July (11 and 12 in 2023), Amazon marks its birthday with Amazon Prime Day.
+In the middle of July (16 and 17 in 2024), Amazon marks its birthday with Amazon Prime Day.
 This usually features some big discounts on Amazon products like Kindles, Echos and Fire TV, as well as all sorts of other items.
-And these deals are only open to Prime members.
+These deals are only open to Prime members.

-The Black Friday sale (which essentially runs for about 12 days, if not longer!!) is another big sale with extra offers for Prime members.
+The Black Friday sale which tends to run for about 12 days, if not longer, is another big sale with extra offers for Prime members.

-I find most of these deals are stock clearance or encourage you to buy things updated don’t need.
-However, there are bargains to be found, especially if you utilise some of the extra vouchers to buy things you do actually need.
+We find that most of these deals are stock clearance or encourage you to buy things you don’t need.
+However, there are bargains to be found, especially if you utilise some of the extra vouchers to buy things you actually need.

-Personally I don’t check these out very often, but as a Prime member you can buy the daily deals 30 minutes earlier than everyone else.
-Since stock is usually limited, this could be the difference in getting the item and missing out.
+As a Prime member, you can buy the daily deals 30 minutes earlier than everyone else.
+Since stock is usually limited, this could be the difference between getting the item and missing out.
 Here’s more about how Lightning Deals work.

 TV and movies with Prime Video

 There are also some decent recent and classic movies.
-Amazon is also making more original movies, and has purchased legendary studio MGM – so we’ll see even more films appearing just on Prime.
+Amazon is making more original movies and has purchased the legendary studio MGM, so we’ll see even more films appearing just on Prime.

 You can stream from your computer, smart TV or devices such as a Chromecast or Fire TV stick, or download to your phone.
 Don’t forget though that this costs £5.99 a month on its own, which might be a better option for you.